 Hungarian Beef Stew (Goulash)

-A hearty beef stew, this Hungarian-style goulash is a prime example of how a few humble ingredients can create a flavourful and warming winter meal.
+A hearty beef stew, this Hungarian goulash recipe is a prime example of how a few humble ingredients can create a flavourful and warming winter meal.

-This Hungarian Beef Stew is a hearty cold-weather dish made with beef and vegetables, with the sweet and pungent aromas of paprika.
+This Hungarian goulash (or Hungarian stew) is a hearty cold-weather dish made with beef and vegetables, with the sweet and pungent aromas of paprika.

 - Prep Time: 30 minutes